SmartShare Housing Solutions--creating housing solutions by connecting people and homes

+SmartShare Housing Solutions, a nonprofit 501(c)3 corporation, develops innovative housing solutions that add to the stock of attainable, sustainable housing.
 We are a 501(c)(3) public benefit non-profit corporation.
 Our Federal I.D. number is EIN# 82-3151265.
-HomeShareSLO is a member of the National Shared Housing Resource Center.
+SmartShare Housing Solutions is a member of the National Shared Housing Resource Center and currently operates three programs.

 Marcia brings many years of success in the profit and non-profit arena as a small business owner, fundraiser and teacher.
 She is enjoying her retirement years as an active volunteer and launching Laughter Wellness awareness throughout our county.